- Vapor quality;

 - 2-3 hours, which equals to 10-20 sessions (depending if you like short or long sessions).

-Since the battery is not easily swappable, I highly recommend prolonging its lifetime to the best of your ability.
+Since the battery is not easily replaceable (you'll need to open your Arizer Solo 2 and replace it yourself), I highly recommend prolonging the battery's lifetime to the best of your ability.

 When you first get your Arizer solo 2, make sure to charge it fully before using it.
 This way you'll activate the battery to its full potential.